MonaNaamani/Programming-Notes/JavaScript.md

 The boolean type has only two values: true and false.
 This type is commonly used to store yes/no values: true means “yes, correct”, and false means “no, incorrect”. `let nameFieldChecked = true;`

-Boolean values also come as a result of comparisons `let isGreater = 4 > 1;`

 #### 5. Null

 Null is a special value which represents “nothing”, “empty” or “value unknown”. `let age = null;`

 #### 6. Undefined

 The meaning of undefined is “value is not assigned”.
 If a variable is declared, but not assigned, then its value is undefined.
-Technically, it is possible to explicitly assign undefined to a variable. …But we don’t recommend doing that.
-Normally, one uses null to assign an “empty” or “unknown” value to a variable, while undefined is reserved as a default initial value for unassigned things.

 #### 7. Symbols